invisible-college/statebus/readme.md

 ### The `/current_user` state

 Each user will have a different `/current_user` state.
-By default, yours will look like this:
+By default, it looks like this:

 ```javascript
 {